 The name itself can be quite confusing.
-After all, most associate the concept of crowdfunding with donation or rewards based initiatives, and the idea of buying shares in a private company seems foreign.
+After all, most associate the concept of crowdfunding with a donation or rewards-based initiatives, and the idea of buying shares in a private company seems foreign.
 Below, we break down the key differences between these three areas.

 Equity crowdfunding is, in essence, a means by which everyday individuals can invest in high-growth early-stage private companies.
 Through a licensed intermediary platform, such as Equitise, companies can conduct campaigns during which they raise funds through the sale of ordinary shares.
 These shares come with traditional benefits such as capital gains, and the potential for dividends, but are also associated with higher risks and illiquidity.
 Don’t let the word crowdfunding fool you - equity crowdfunding is at its core the purchase of private shares, a practice as old as industry itself, but traditionally limited to the well-connected and ultra-wealthy.
 The concept of the crowd merely refers to the fact that many individuals are able to invest, where traditionally private companies would use only a few, select, large investors.
 This increased spread brings a range of benefits to our portfolio companies, such as a network of engaged stakeholders, marketing and mass media exposure.
 For more information on the benefits of equity crowdfunding, click here.